New England Intercollegiate Sailing Association: History

 The New England Intercollegiate Sailing Association was founded in Cambridge, Massachusetts on March 26, 1949.
 This group of initially 21 teams joined with the Middle Atlantic Intercollegiate Sailing Association, and later the Midwest College Sailing Association and Pacific Coast Intercollegiate Yacht Racing Association to form the Intercollegiate Yacht Racing Association of North America.
 This Association worked to standardize rules and create entry and eligibility regulations, as well as broaden the scope of its competitions.

 From the beginning of college sailing, all regattas have been sailed in the host school's fleet of boats.
 Early on there was little consistency in the type of boat across different parts of the country and even between neighboring schools.
 Over time however, many schools have transitioned from various single-sail dinghies to use more durable and faster two-sail boats such as the FJ and Club 420.

 Members

 Leadership

-NEISA is a largely run and regulated by in-conference coaches and sailors.
+NEISA is largely run and regulated by in-conference coaches and sailors.
 Members of the Executive Committee are elected annually at the NEISA Annual Meeting held late Fall.
 There is currently no term-limit for Executive Committee members.
 As of Spring, 2019 the Executive Committee was as follows.